jaseknighter/flora/README.md

 If a change in angle results in a pitch that is greater than the number of notes in the active scale, the active note becomes the root (lowest) note of the active scale.
 Conversely, if a change in angle results in a pitch that is less than the root note of the active scale, the active note becomes the last (highest) note in the active scale.

 ### Bandsaw
-If the *output* parameter is set in norns to include *audio*, notes will be played using *Bandsaw*, a bandpass filtered sawtooth wave, based on the marimba instrument demonstrated by Eli Fieldsteel in his [SuperCollider Tutorial #15: Composing a Piece, Part I](https://youtu.be/lGs7JOOVjag).
+If the *output* parameter is set in norns to include *audio*, notes will be played using *Bandsaw*, a bandpass filtered sawtooth wave.
+This engine is based on the marimba instrument demonstrated by Eli Fieldsteel in video, [SuperCollider Tutorial #15: Composing a Piece, Part I](https://youtu.be/lGs7JOOVjag).

-Unlike a 'typical' oscillator, where the frequency of the oscillator is perceived as the note being played, the note's typically heard when the Bandsaw is played are determined by the center frequency of the bandpass filter, not the sawtooth oscillators frequency.
+Unlike a 'typical' oscillator, where the frequency of the oscillator is perceived as the note being played, the notes typically heard when the Bandsaw engine is played are determined by the center frequency of its bandpass filter, not the frequency of its sawtooth oscillator.

 The parameters of this instrument may be set in the PARAMETERS->EDIT menu or on the *water* page of the Flora program (see *water* below for more details)

-#### IMPORTANT SAFETY NOTES
+#### SAFETY NOTES
-**Note #1**
+**Safety Note #1**
 The SuperCollider documentation for its [BandPassFilter (BPF)](https://doc.sccode.org/Classes/BPF.html) contains the following warning:

 > **WARNING: due to the nature of its implementation frequency values close to 0 may cause glitches and/or extremely loud audio artifacts!**

 For safety purposes, the minimum note frequency value is set to 0.2 to prevent loud noises.
 This safety measure is implemented in both the Bandsaw engine and the lua code for norns.

-**Note #2**
+**Safety Note #2**
 The Bandsaw engine becomes loudly percussive as the values for rqmin and rqmax increase.
 Please take care not to hurt your ears, especially when using headphones.

 ![](images/three_more_plants_inv.png)